botsquad/bubble-match/README.md

 NLP rule language for matching natural language against a rule base.

+**Warning: this project is currently heavily in development.
+Its syntax and API might change at any time**

 [Check out the demo environment](http://expr-ninja.apps.botsqd.com/) powered by Phoenix Liveview.